-The HVAC field is certainly growing quickly.
-With the opportunity to be career-ready in as few as 6 months, the 2019 average pay of $51,420 (bls.gov), and the chance to join an industry that’s always in demand, there’s no shortage of reasons to pursue HVAC.
+The heating, ventilation, and air conditioning (HVAC) field is continuing to grow quickly.
+With the opportunity to be career-ready in as few as six months, the 2022 average pay of $57,460 (bls.gov), and the chance to join an industry that’s always in demand, there’s no shortage of reasons to pursue HVAC.

-To give you a first-hand view of some of the many benefits of joining the field, we sought out the opinion of five experts in the HVAC industry.
+To give you a first-hand perspective on some of the many benefits of joining the field, we sought out the opinion of five experts in the HVAC industry.
 They shared with us their favorite benefits of making HVAC their career path.

 Scott D., HVAC Apprentice